Mendip Rail: Hanson ARC

 The four Class 59/1 locomotives owned by Hanson Aggregates (parent company of the former owner ARC) are similar to the Class 59/0 locomotives of Foster Yeoman and were built by General Motors Diesel Division at its London, Ontario plant in 1990.
 The main differences are a revised layout for the headlights and marker lights, and modifications to the suspension to permit the maximum speed to be increased to 75 mph (if required in the future) with the fitting of yaw dampers.

-The four Hanson locomotives operated by Mendip Rail are: